-Pipeline P Pipelines let you transf Manage pipelines Manage rules After each stag e is completed, you can decide if messages mate ching all or one of the rules continue to the next stage.
-Details Edit pipeline details Title: Pipeline test Description: Testing if pipelines work Created: 6 minutes ago Last modified: a few seconds ago Current throughput: 0 msg/s Pipeline connections Simulate processed by this pipeline.
-Edit connections Pipeline Stages Stages are groups of conditions and actions which need to run in order, and provide the necessary control flow to decide whether or not to run the rest of a pipeline.
-Stage 0 Contains 1 rule There are no further stages in this pipeline.
+Pipeline Pipeline test Pipelines let you transform and process messages coming from streams.
+Pipelines consist of stages where rules are evaluated and applied.
+Messages can go through one or more stages.
+Manage pipelines Manage rules After each stag 😵 After each stage is completed, you can decide if messages matching all or one of the rules continue to the next stage.
+Details Edit pipeline details Description: Created: Last modified: Created: 6 minutes ago Pipeline connections Select streams that will be processed by this pipeline.
+Edit connections Pipeline Stage Stages are groups of co r, and provide the necessary control flow to decide wheth er or not to run the rest of a pipeline.
+Add new stage Stage 0 Contains 1 rule There are no further stages in this pipeline.
 Once rules in this stage are applied, the pipeline will have finished processing.
-Throughput: 0 msg/s Delete Edit Title D Description Throughput Errors pipeline_field A dd pipeline field 0 msg/s 0 errors/s (0 total)
+Throughput: 0 msg/s Title Description Throughput Errors pipeline_field Add pipeline field 0 msg/s 0 errors/s (0 total)

-You can assign many pipelines to the same stream, so they are all evaluated for all messages routed into such stream.
+You can assign many pipelines to the same stream, in which case all connected pipelines will process messages routed into that stream based upon the overall order of stage priorities.

 Pipeline Pipeline test Pipelines let you transform and process messages coming from streams.
-Pipelines cons Edit connections for Pipeline te st × Manage pipelines Manage rules After each stage is completed, you can decide if messages matching all or o Steener Details All messages Remove Edit pipeline details Title: Pipeline test Description: Testing if pipelines work Created: 6 minutes ago Select the streams you want to connect this pipelin ne, or create one in the Streams page.
-Last modified: a few seconds ago Current throughput: 0 msg/s Cancel Save Pipeline connections Select streams that will be processed by this pipeline.
-Simulate processing Edit connections Pipeline Stages Stages are groups of conditions and actions which need to run in order, and provide the necessary control flow to decide whether or not to run the rest of a pipeline.
+Pipelines consist of Edit connections for Pipeline test × Manage pipelines Manage rules After each stage is completed, you can decide if messages matching all or one o Streams Details Title: Pipeline test Description: Testing if pipelines work Created: 6 minutes ago Last modified: a few second sago All messages Remove Select the streams you want to connect this pipeline, or create one in the Streams page.
+Edit pipeline details Current throughput: 0 msg/s Cancel Save Pipeline connections Select streams that will be processed by this pipeline.
+Simulate processing Edit connections Pipeline Stages Stages are groups of conditions and actions which need to run in order, and provide the need ssary control flow to decide whether or not to run the rest of a pipeline.
 Add new stage Stage 0 Contains 1 rule There are no further stages in this pipeline.
-Once rules in this stage are applied, the pipeline will have finished processing.
-Throughput: 0 msg/s Title Description Throughput Errors pipeline_field Add pipeline fi ld 0 msg/s 0 errors/s (0 total)
+Once rules in this stage are applied, the pipeline Throughput: 0 msg/s will have finished processing.
+Delete Title Description Throughput Errors pipeline, field Add pipeline field 0 mag/s 0 errors/s (0 total)

-Remember from the Stream connections documentation, that the All messages stream is the one where all messages are routed, and probably a good place to apply pipelines to all your messages.
+Remember, as mentioned in the Stream connections documentation, the All messages stream is where all messages are initially routed, and is therefore a good place to apply pipelines applicable to all of your messages.
+Such pipelines might be responsible for stream routing, blacklisting, field manipulation, etc.